pricklygorse/Inkscape-Unroll-to-Straight-Extension/README.md

 Unroll a path/shape into a straight line, maintaining the node spacings that were on the original path.
 Segments can be straight or bezier curves.

 Has been tested on Inkscape 1.1 to 1.3beta.
-Might work with older versions
+Might work with older versions.

 ![](images/summary.png)

 ## Installation

-Check your Inkscape version (Help - About Inkscape).
-Add the relevant .inx and .py files to your Inkscape user extensions folder.
+Add the .inx and .py files to your Inkscape user extensions folder.
 You can find this by opening Inkscape Preferences (Edit-Preferences) and selecting the System tab.
 Restart Inkscape and the extension will appear under Extensions - Visualise Path - Unroll Path to Straight Path.

 ## Usage